EECS 280 Tutorials

 Right-click “Source Files”, then select “Add” > “Existing Item”.

 Navigate to your project directory.
 Select your files by holding Control and clicking each one.
+Your specific files may not match the image below.
 Do not select any .sln or .vcxproj files.
 Click “Add”.

 You will now see your files in the sidebar in the sidebar.